Stainless steel in the heart of an intimate in San Paolo, Brasil

 In the very heart of this impressive villa stands out our stain less steel kitchen Artematica, entirely designed by our Brasilian partner Valcucine Brasil | Habitat Naturale.

-Steel gives this open kitchen a strong identity, bringing into mind images of professional for which this metal is almost exclusively used for its resistance to stains, durability and hygiene.
+Steel gives this open kitchen a strong identity, bringing into mind images of professional kitchens for which this metal is almost exclusively used for its resistance to stains, durability and hygiene.

 The stainless steel , also entirely in steel as always, integrates seamlessly with the space and philosophy of the house.